grain-lang/grain/docs/contributor/memory_management.md

 /**
  * Allocates the requested number of bytes, returning a pointer with a reference count of 1.
  *
- * @param size: WasmI32 - The number of bytes to allocate
+ * @param size: The number of bytes to allocate
- * @return WasmI32 - The pointer to the allocated region */
+ * @returns The pointer to the allocated region
+ */
 export let malloc = (size: WasmI32) -> WasmI32

 /**
  * Frees the given pointer.
 Using this pointer after it has been freed will result in undefined behavior.
  *
- * @param userPtr: WasmI32 - The pointer to free
+ * @param userPtr: The pointer to free
- * @return Void
  */
 export let free = (userPtr: WasmI32) -> Void

 /**
  * Increments the reference count of the given pointer.
  *
- * @param userPtr: WasmI32 - The pointer whose reference count should be incremented
+ * @param userPtr: The pointer whose reference count should be incremented
- * @return WasmI32 - The given pointer
+ * @returns The given pointer
  */
 export let incRef = (userPtr: WasmI32) -> WasmI32

 /**
  * Decrements the reference count of the given pointer if it is greater than zero *
- * @param userPtr: WasmI32 - The pointer whose reference count should be decremented
+ * @param userPtr: The pointer whose reference count should be decremented
- * @return WasmI32 - The given pointer
+ * @returns The given pointer
  */
 export let decRefIgnoreZeros = (userPtr: WasmI32) -> WasmI32